akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Delete an attribute
 To delete an attribute, follow these steps:
-1. Go to the `Attributes` tab for a reference entity
+1. Go to the `Attributes` tab of a reference entity
-1. Click on the `Edit` icon for the attribute you want to delete
+1. Click on the `Edit` icon of the attribute you want to delete
 1. An edit pop-in opens with the attribute parameters
 1. Click on the `Delete the attribute` button
 1. A confirmation pop-in opens to confirm that you want to delete the attributes